liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/Configuring-pure-JavaScript-projects.md

 Then fill the `Language.properties` file with `key=value` pairs and use those keys in localization-aware places like portlet name, configuration labels and so on.

-Also, use `Liferay.Language.get('key')` calls in any place of your Javascript code where you want to retrieve values for such localization keys and they will be substituted for the corresponding localized value depending on the user's locale.
+Also, use `Liferay.Language.get('key')` calls in any place of your JavaScript code where you want to retrieve values for such localization keys and they will be substituted for the corresponding localized value depending on the user's locale.

 To finish with, create a new `Language_{locale}.properties` file per translated locale (for instance: `Language_es.properties`, `Language_pt.properties`, and so on) and fill them with the translated `key=value` pairs.